-Return to the village for breakfast and then travel by 4x4 or Bedford Truck to ROCK VIEW Surrounded LODGE. by stunning savannah and rainforest-topped hills (part of the Pakaraima mountains range) this working ranch offers comfortable accommodation, a swimming pool, and wildlife-filled gardens with many flowering plants and hummingbirds.
+Return to the village for breakfast and then travel by 4x4 or Bedford Truck to ROCK VIEW LODGE.
+Surrounded by stunning open savannah and rainforest-topped hills (part of the Pakaraima mountains range) this working ranch offers comfortable accommodation, a swimming pool, and wildlife-filled gardens with many flowering plants and hummingbirds.
 We can enjoy some time to settle in and relax on arrival.